Augmentation Consultation and Physical Exam

 Specific Breast Issues

 During your consultation you must be very accurate with breast problems.
 Of particular concern is a history of breast masses and/or breast cancer.
-If you are over the age of 40, Dr. Cruise will require that you have a mammogram.
+If you are over the age of 40, Joseph T Cruise, MD will require that you have a mammogram.
 Bring the results with you to your consultation so it can be documented.
 If you or a family member have a history of breast cancer then this age may be moved up to 35 or even 30.
 Breast augmentation has no effect on breast cancer.
 The only potential problem is mammogram screening.
 Mammograms are harder to read when there is an implant.
 This problem is minimized by taking special mammogram views called Eckland views.
 Eckland views show the breast tissue in multiple planes to see around the implant.
 It works very well but there still is a small (less than 10 per cent) amount of breast tissue that remains unseen.
 Mammograms work better when the implant is placed under the muscle.
 This allows better visualization.

 Height, Weight and Bra Size